James Perkins (businessman)

 James Edward Perkins is a British businessman.
 He was a co-founder of rave organiser Fantazia, and for 14 years the owner of Aynhoe Park, a 17th-century country estate in Aynho, Northamptonshire, before it was bought by the American company RH.
-He the current owner of Parnham House.
+He is the current owner of Parnham House.

 Career

 Perkins grew up in Cheltenham.
 His mother was an antique dealer from whom he acquired an interest in collecting.
 He later also became involved in the antique trade in the West Country.
 He started organizing parties from the age of 15 in Cheltenham, later he hosted black-tie balls in the Cotswolds and then large-scale raves.
 He was a co-founder of the Fantazia brand in 1991, which organised a series of rave music events in the 1990s, including what was then the largest rave in the world at Castle Donington in 1992 with 25,000 in attendance.
 The company later expanded into a record label.